 Monmouth County GeoHub: Download open data and create your very own web maps to view a variety of data layers such as wetlands, tax parcel information and evacuation zones.
 Users can also view interactive maps and link to external data including sources from regional, state and federal agencies.

 New Jersey Sea Grant Consortium Resources for Educators: Lesson plans, worksheets and additional initiatives appropriate for remote learning.
-New virtual programs includes “Sharks vs. Rip Currents,” “Magnifying Plastics,” “Terrific Terrapins” and more!
+Engaging virtual programs includes “Sharks vs. Rip Currents,” “Magnifying Plastics,” “Terrific Terrapins” and more!

 NOAA Live!
 Webinars: This series from the 2020-2021 school year features a different NOAA expert/topic and a moderated Q&A session to give you a peek at what NOAA scientists do in all the various NOAA offices across the country.
 These webinars are geared toward grades two to eight and allow students to connect with scientists.